ModelEarth/community/samples/feed/README.md

 ###Publish your Inventory and Wishlist

-Post your items in a spreadsheet and [contact us](https://www.cognitoforms.com/Eon12/DataFeeds) to activate in the recycling/reuse marketplace.
+List your items in a spreadsheet to include in published lists for reuse/recycling.
-The CSV file format matches the Google Merchant Center standard.
+The CSV file format below matches the Google Merchant Center standard.
+We'll generate an embeddable list that you can also display in your own website.

-Here's the format to use when posting your files: [inventory\_org1.csv](inventory_org1.csv) and [wishlist\_org1.csv](wishlist_org1.csv)
+Use the following format: [inventory\_org1.csv](inventory_org1.csv) and [wishlist\_org1.csv](wishlist_org1.csv)
 Replace "org1" with the short name of your organization.
 Use underscores for spaces.

-[Send links](https://www.cognitoforms.com/Eon12/DataFeeds) to your inventory and wishlist files.
-We'll help you post for free using GitHub if you don't have an existing server.
+[Send links](add) to your inventory and wishlist files.
+If you don't have an existing server, we'll help you post for free using GitHub.